-Acceptance of the MSE wall design will be based on a review of the design calculations and the Shop Plans for conformance with the Plans, specifications, and SCDOT standard design practices.
+- 4.1 Submit design calculations and Shop Plans for review in accordance with the requirements provided in Section 725 of the Standard Specifications.
+Submit the design calculations and Shop Plans a minimum of 30 calendar days before the proposed date to start wall construction.
+All Shop Plan drawings shall conform to the latest edition of the SCDOT CADD Standards specifically the Bridge Design Files.
+The CADD Standards may be found on the SCDOT website. - 4.2 Acceptance of the MSE wall design will be based on a review of the design calculations and the Shop Plans for conformance with the Plans, Specifications, this STS and SCDOT standard design practices.
 Ensure that all calculations and Shop Plans bear the legible seal, date, and signature of the responsible civil engineer registered as a Professional Engineer in the State of South Carolina.
 The Contractor, the Wall Manufacturer, and the Wall Designer are solely responsible for the accuracy, completeness, and constructability of the submitted design before and after review.
 Do not begin fabrication of the MSE wall components until written acceptance of the design and Shop Plans is provided.
-The Regional Production Group (RPG) Structural Engineer will transmit the reviewed and accepted Shop Plans to the Contractor when the review is complete.

-If the Contractor or the Wall Manufacturer is required to supplement or revise the design submittal in order to obtain acceptance of the MSE wall design or MSE wall Certification Package, the time allowances for acceptance may increase.
-No additional contract time will be given for any subsequent loss of construction time due to time delays caused by revisions, modifications, clarifications, or re-submittal of calculations or Shop Plans, or MSE wall Certification documentation that are not in conformance with the Plans and specifications.
+Review and acceptance will be in accordance with SCDOT Shop Plan review process. - 4.3 If the Contractor or the Wall Manufacturer is required to supplement or revise the design submittal in order to obtain acceptance of the MSE wall design or MSE wall Certification Package, the time allowances for acceptance may increase.
+No additional contract time will be given for any subsequent loss of construction time due to time delays caused by revisions, modifications, clarifications, or re-submittal of calculations or Shop Plans, or MSE wall Certification documentation that are not in conformance with the Plans and Specifications.